Camp Anderson |

 (100 BC - 500 AD), near Bourneville

 A Hopewell Indian stone-walled hilltop structure similar to that of the Glenford Fort.
 It encloses 140 acres.
-Site is currently private property.
+Site is currently private property, no public access.

 Matthew Elliott's Trading Post